open-voice-interoperability/docs-archived/technical-committee/technical-committee-meeting-notes.md

 *OVON will be speaking at the Conversational A.I.
 Leadership Council and speaking to the principles it espouses in the said ethical statement.*

+*Mr. Stine then noted that he finished a meeting with a German conversational AI development team in the midst of working on 'Charismatic Conversational AI' - with an emphasis on consumer-facing contexts such as call center and retail, hospitality and financial services.
+They feel OVON's work in ethical use is critical for them to espouse/support their ethical principles and to be able to say that said principles bely their work.*

+## Large Language Models and Generative A.I. - J. Stine

+*Mr. Stine shared a slide previously shown to the OVON Steering Committee on Feb.
+23rd, about GAI and LLMs, and the tangible impact of these areas on the Open Voice Network.
+It covered the following questions and answers:*

+* Does it change OVON's mission?
+No, although it does increase industry-enterprise ethical use concerns and will, in time, increase perceived need for system-assistant interoperability.

+* Does it change OVON's work?
+Slightly. -Ethical use: means  new use cases, larger harms.
+Interoperability: no, if language models have NLP-NKG front ends.
+Yes, if LM’s decoupled

+* Does it improve OVON's prospects?
+Yes, to a degree.
+Our leadership in ethical use even more important.
+It will, in time, increase perceived need forsystem-assistant interoperability.

+* Does it change OVON's messaging?
+Yes, to a degree.
+It’s the topic du jour we must reflect it in our white papers, presentations.

+*In response to this, Dr. Dahl suggested that there could be a widespread public perception that with the advent of ChatGPT there is no longer a need for interoperability, nor a development of natural language-based systems.
+She asked how to address this without getting into complicated waters.
+For instance - enterprise information that empowers enterprise agents and call centers and is hidden behind paywalls.
+Dr. Dahl then asked how we address this.*

+*Mr. Stine responded that mainstream media sources are drawing people to that conclusion, but that brand managers will not want their brands represented by OpenAI's large language model.
+To this end, Sean King of Veritone has just developed with his team a Generative AI process for creating domain-specific language models for brands - this is essential because a brand owner will want to manage the "truth" of that brand.
+In this new world, the process of obtaining information may move from queries to prompts.
+Every brand will need to create a domain-specific language model.*

+*Mr. Larson: two reasons why it is critical to do a better job on describing why we need interoperability:*
+1. People will misperceive Generative AI's elimination of the need for interoperability
+2. Some feel we already have PC-based interoperability.

+*Mr. Martens agreed with Dr. Dahl regarding the paradigm change about how important APIs are and how they are being addressed - and linked between systems - which becomes easier with LLMs.
+However, the current discussion sees all companies working to integrate the openAI APIs into their production systems.*

+*Mr. Epstein: if everything is being done with APIs, they do not need Open Voice.
+OVON is the Open Voice Network, not the Open API Network.
+OVON exists because humans will still want to interact with the system components through voice.
+Mr. Epstein re-stressed the criticality of finding a way to get voice assistants to interoperate.*

 ## Action Items - N. Southern:

+* Interoperability Team: develop an invitation message for webinar
 * Group - if anyone has ideas about requirements for identification of voice assistants, submit to Jon.
 * Group -  if anyone is aware of other initiatives working on authentication of voice assistants or of users to please let Bruce know.
+* Jon Stine - write an OVON blog statement on Generative AI and Large Language models.

+### Adjournment - Mr. Martens adjourned the meeting at 11:00am.

 # Notes of the Open Voice Network Technical Committee Meeting - February 10, 2023